Retirement of steam locomotives by country: Other countries

 Indonesia has also used steam locomotives since 1876.
 The last batch of E10 rack tank locomotives were purchased in 1967 (Kautzor, 2010) from Nippon Sharyo.
-The last locomotives – the D 52 class, manufactured by the German firm Krupp in 1954 – operated until 1994, when they were replaced by diesel locomotives.
+The last locomotives – the D52 class, manufactured by the German firm Krupp in 1954 – operated until 1994, when they were replaced by diesel locomotives.
 Indonesia also purchased the last batch of mallet locomotives from Nippon Sharyo, to be used on the Aceh Railway.
 In Sumatra Barat (West Sumatra) and Ambarawa some rack railways (with a maximum gradient of 6% in mountainous areas) are now operated for tourism only.
 There are two rail museums in Indonesia, Taman Mini and Ambarawa (Ambarawa Railway Museum).

 In the Philippines, the Manila Railroad retired its entire steam locomotive fleet from mainline service by August 1956 as part of the agency's efforts towards dieselisation.
 All but three tank locomotives were scrapped by its successor, the Philippine National Railways.
 The last of such engines ordered were ten Manila Railroad 300 class locomotives in 1951.
 However, steam locomotives continue to operate in Negros Island for much of the later 20th and the 21st centuries.
 One sugar mill operates two 0-6-0 steam locomotives as of 2020.

 Pakistan Railways still has a regular steam locomotive service; a line operates in the North-West Frontier Province and in Sindh.
 It has been preserved as a "nostalgia" service for tourism in exotic locales, and is specifically advertised as being for "steam buffs".

 In Sri Lanka, one steam locomotive is maintained for private service to power the Viceroy Special.